Academic Standing, Class Levels, Re-Admission

 Civilian students suspended or dismissed for discipline reasons must:

-- Submit a Re-Admission Application to the Registrar’s Office no later than 4:30 on the first day of the semester.
+- Submit a Re-Admission Application to the Registrar’s Office no later than 4:30 ten working days prior to the first day of classes.

 - The Dean of Students will review the Re-Admission Application and any supporting documents, as well as the student’s disciplinary record, and make a recommendation to move the Re-Admission Application forward for processing.

 If a student is Disciplinary Dismissed and barred from Re-Admission, any Re-Admission Applications will be denied without further review.